Chorus of the Keys awards college scholarships

-VENICE — The Sarasota Chorus of the Keys announced scholarship awards to three high-schoolers for “outstanding musical achievement” who are going to be going into musical studies in college.
+The Sarasota Chorus of the Keys announced scholarship awards to three high school students for “outstanding musical achievement” who are going to be going into musical studies in college.

 The Sheridan E. Brown Memorial Scholarships goes to 2020 seniors, according to a news release from the Chorus of the Keys.